tttmmmyyyy/fixlang/Documentation.md

 On the other hand, Fix's `let`-binding doesn't allow to make recursive definition.
 To define a recursive function locally, use `fix` built-in function.

+## Overloading

+(TBA)

+## Traits

+(TBA)

 ## Type annotation

+(TBA)

 ## Basic types

 ### Boxed and unboxed types

-Types in fix are divided into boxed types and unboxed types.
+Types in Fix are divided into boxed types and unboxed types.
 Boxed types and unboxed types are similar to things called as "reference types" and "value types" in other languages, respectively.

 * Value of boxed types are allocated in heap memory.
 Local names and struct / union fields whose types are boxed are compiled as pointers to the values.
 * Values of unboxed types are directly embedded into the stack memory, structs and unions.